darshthakkar/Randomized-Optimization-Machine-Learning/README.txt

-Installation of Jython v2.7.0 is required for running these programs.
+Installation of Python and Jython v2.7.0 is required for running these programs.
 	- Install Jython from https://www.jython.org/downloads.html
 	- Set up path in environment variables (Windows)